Mott insulator: History

 where z is the number of nearest-neighbor atoms.

 In general, Mott insulators occur when the repulsive Coulomb potential U is large enough to create an energy gap.
 One of the simplest theories of Mott insulators is the 1963 Hubbard model.
-The crossover from a metal to a Mott insulator as U is increased, can be predicted within the so-called dynamical mean field theory.
+The crossover from a metal to a Mott insulator as U is increased, can be predicted within the dynamical mean field theory.

-Mott reviewed the subject (with a good overview) in 1968.
+Mott reviewed the subject in 1968.
 The subject has been thoroughly reviewed in a comprehensive paper by Masatoshi Imada, Atsushi Fujimori, and Yoshinori Tokura.
 A recent proposal of a "Griffiths-like phase close to the Mott transition" has been reported in the literature.